 "These new study findings support the critical role SUMO-1 plays for SERCA2 function, and underlie the therapeutic potential of SUMO-1 gene replacement therapy for heart failure patients," reports Dr. Hajjar.

 Also, according to Dr. Hajjar, the time it took investigators to translate their basic laboratory findings to successful preclinical studies was very short.

 "The key reason for this translational medicine speed is the outstanding infrastructure we have in the Cardiovascular Research Center at Mount Sinai, where we are able to replicate human heart failure models to test our novel gene therapies," says Dr. Hajjar.
 "I think this is a really very unique example of rapid translation of a promising medical therapy from an initial discovery to pre-clinical trials."

-Explore further: Researchers develop new gene therapy for heart failure
+Explore further: New gene therapy proves effective in treating severe heart failure

 "SUMO-1 Gene Transfer Improves Cardiac Function in a Large-Animal Model of Heart Failure," by L. Tilemann et al. Science Translational Medicine, 2013.